afnanenayet/personal_blog_old/_posts/2017-07-06-make-a-website.md

 ---
 layout: post
-title: "How I made this"
+title: "Creating a website with GAE, Travis, and Jekyll"
 category: posts
 ---

-# Setting up a website with Google App Engine, Travis CI, and Jekyll

 Recently, I decided that I wanted to change the look of my website.
 I'm not really a web developer so I wanted a simple setup.
 I like Markdown,